cs207-f18-WIRS/cs207-FinalProject/How-to-install and Demo.md

   - And then import the module and it will tell you the installation was succesfull.
       ```python
       >>> import AD
+      Installation Succes!
+      You can now use the Lexer, Parser or Interpreter by typing AD.interpreter.Lexer(..)
       ```

 ## Demo: